rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

     to your mobile device in the verification code field.
 Then, click **Verify SMS Device**.

     After you submit the verification code, the MyRackspace portal login page is displayed so that you can re-authenticate by using the multi-factor authentication process.

-### Configure your account to authenticate by using an OTP device
+### Configure your account to authenticate by using a mobile passcode device

-To configure your account to use an OTP device for multi-factor authentication, you must have one of the following OTP client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),
+To configure your account to use an mobile passcode device for multi-factor authentication, you must have one of the following client applications installed on your device: [Authy](https://www.authy.com/), [Duo](https://www.duosecurity.com/),
 [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en),
 or [SecureAuth OTP](https://www.secureauth.com/Support/Downloads/Client-Applications.aspx).

-**To register and verify an OTP device**
+**To register and verify an mobile passcode device**

 1. Log in to the [MyRackspace portal](https://my.rackspace.com/).

-2. Click **Account** and then select  **User List** from the menu**.

-3. At the top of the page, click **My Multi-Factor Devices**.
+2. Click **Account** and then click **My Multi-Factor Devices**.

-4. In the **Multi-Factor Authentication Mobile Passcode** field, click **Add**.
+3. Click **Add** next to **Mobile Passcode** option.

-5. In the Step 1 of 2: Name Your Device pop-up dialog box, type a nickname for the OTP device.
-Then, click **Add Device.**
+4. Enter a nickname for your device and click **Add Device.**

-    The Identity service generates a barcode that you can use to link your MyRackspace account with an OTP device.
+    The Identity service generates a QR code that you can use to link your MyRackspace account with your device.

-6. To pair your account with your device, use the OTP client application on your device to scan the barcode in the Step 1 of 2: Verify Code pop-up dialog box.
+5. To pair your account with your device, use the client application on your device to scan the QR code.

-    The OTP application on your device creates the OTP device by using the device name that you specified.
-It also generates a passcode.
+    The application on your device adds the device name that you specified and generates a passcode.

-7. To verify the new device, enter the passcode in the Step 1 of 2: Verify Code pop-up dialog box.
+6. To verify the new device in the MyRackspace portal, enter the passcode in the portal's **Verification** pop-up dialog box.

     **Note:** When you add an OTP device, it is the default method for an authentication.
 If you do not want it to be the default method or if you do not want to be logged out of your account when you verify the passcode, clear the **Make this my default authentication method** check box.

-    You can update the default authentication method on the Account settings page.
+    You can update the default authentication method on the **Account Settings** page.

-8. Click **Verify Mobile Device**.
+7. Click **Verify Mobile Device**.

     After you submit the verification code, you are automatically logged out.

-9. On the MyRackspace login page, enter your username and password.
-Then, enter the verification code from the OTP device that you paired with your account
+8. On the MyRackspace login page, enter your username and password.
+Then, enter the verification code from the mobile passcode device that you paired with your account

 ### Change the default multi-factor authentication method

-If your account has been configured with both SMS and OTP devices, you can select the default multi-factor authentication method from the **My Multi-Factor Devices** page.
+If your account has been configured with both SMS and mobile passcode devices, you can select the default multi-factor authentication method from the **My Multi-Factor Devices** page.

 1. Log in to the [MyRackspace portal](https://my.rackspace.com/).

-2. Click **Account:**, and then select **User List** from the menu.
+2. Click **Account:**, and then select **User Management** from the menu.

-3. At the top of the page, click **My Multi-FActor Devices**.
+3. Click **My Multi-Factor Devices**.

-4. In the Multi-Factor Authentication section, review the default authentication method setting and click **Edit** to change it.
+4. In the **Multi-Factor Authentication** section, review the default authentication method setting and click **Edit** to change it.

 5. In the pop-up dialog box, select the default method that you want and then click **Save**.

 ### Configure account-wide multi-factor authentication settings from an administrator account